Supercharge your caregiving batteries

 Gary withdrew.
 He simply shut down his words and affections.
 Paired with strained finances from his earlier unemployment and the care for my live-in mother who was slipping into dementia, it was an overwhelmingly bleak season.

-Until Gary finally opened up and helped me to understand why he felt like a failure as a man.
+That is, until Gary finally opened up and helped me to understand why he felt like a failure as a man.
+This was something I could help him carry.

 Meanwhile, Michelle is pouring encouragement and love into her husband’s life, endeavoring to understand the male perspective of what he’s dealing with.
 “I’m trying to show him through my actions that no matter what, I’m there for him.”